How to Handle Transpositions in Your Opening Repertoire

 Step 5: Maintain and Evolve Your Repertoire

 Opening ideas change.
 A light but regular routine keeps your files accurate and aligned with your style.
+For depth calibration, see how deep should you learn your openings.

 Schedule quarterly repertoire reviews: